 Indigenous culture, connection, and wellness.

 Ceremonies and protocols differ from Nation to Nation and from one person to the next within their own Nation or Band.
 For many Indigenous Peoples, connecting or reconnecting to culture and ceremony is healing.
-Indigenous Peoples may participate in traditional healing and wellness through ceremony (for example, sweats or healing circles), plant-based medicines, art, song and/or dance.
+Indigenous Peoples may participate in traditional healing and wellness through ceremony (for example, sweats or healing circles), plant-based medicines, art, song, and dance.

 - Pat Daigneault